NFL gives grants to eight social justice groups

 "We took the next step in the level of organizations that this round of funding went to," said Troy Vincent, the NFL's executive vice president of football operations.
 "We're now partnering with some organizations that have been around [for some time] and that are doing the deep work that's needed to move the needle in this space."

-In addition to grants awarded through the NFL's partnership with the Players Coalition, the NFL Foundation has provided 429 matching social justice grants for more than $1.2 million to 247 current and former NFL players in the past year, the league stated in a news release.
+In addition to grants awarded through the NFL's partnership with the Players Coalition, the NFL Foundation has provided 429 matching social justice grants totaling more than $1.2 million to 247 current and former NFL players in the past year, the league stated in a news release.